UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

     If you're making changes to scss or js files, make sure you're minifying **and committing** those minified file changes.  scss and js file processing should be performed using gulp commands provided in the repo (see [gulpfile.js](https://github.com/UCF/{{My-Project}}/blob/master/gulpfile.js))

+    Additionally, make sure that any changes to the README are made in `README.txt`, NOT `README.md`.
+The `README.md` file is generated automatically via the `gulp readme` task.
+If you have any README updates to include with your changes, please make sure to run `gulp readme` so that both files get updated.

 6. Locally merge the upstream `rc-*` or `master` branch (whichever you branched off of initially) into your topic branch:

    ```bash